PACE Technologies metallographic abrasive blades sectioning consumables

 Metallographic Abrasive blades

 The first step in preparing a specimen for metallographic or microstructural analysis is to locate the area of interest.
-Sectioning or cutting is the most common technique for obtaining this area of interest.
+Sectioning or cutting is the most common technique for obtaining this area.
 Proper sectioning has the following characteristics:

 The goal of any cutting operation is to maximize the desirable effects, while minimizing the undesirable effects.